Artezio/formio-client/README.md

 ## Usage

-Basically you do not need to do anything to enable camunda-formio in [ART-BPMS-REST] because it is already used in one.
-But if for some reason you need to do it, follow these steps:

-1. Open `pom.xml` of `bpms-rest` module.
+1. Open `pom.xml` of your maven project.

-1. Add the maven repository:
+1. Add the repository:

     ```xml
     <repositories>